Connect with us

 That industry influence is “the elephant in the room,” said McGiffert.
 Hospitals, nursing homes, and medical professionals pour hundreds of millions of dollars into federal political campaigns each election cycle and spent $220 million lobbying Congress last year, according to OpenSecrets, a nonprofit that tracks money in U.S. politics.

-Moreover, health care is the dominant employer in at least 47 states, according to Health Affairs, which means that, when legislation is in play, the industry “can always drum up local people to about how it affects them,” McGiffert added.
+Moreover, health care is the dominant employer in at least 47 states, according to Health Affairs, which means that, when legislation is in play, the industry “can always drum up local people to talk about how it affects them,” McGiffert added.

 Feinstein agreed that legislators always ask about the position of their local health systems.
 “That is the first question,” she said during the January forum.